amandeepmittal/amanhimself.dev/content/posts/build-a-progressive-web-app-using-react.md

 ![](https://i.imgur.com/xaTMUez.png)

 Yes, you can clearly compare the above with our previous audit.
-It has imporved, and our previous first issue is now coming under Passed Audits.
+It has improved, and our previous first issue is now coming under Passed Audits.
 Now let’s move and add some enhancement.

 ### Adding Progressive Enhancement

-Progressive Enhancement is way to improve the app/site since it will work without any JavaScript loading.
+Progressive Enhancement is a way to improve the app/site since it will work without any JavaScript loading.
 Now, we want to display a loading message and some CSS or none (your choice) before the React app initializes the DOM.
-Let’s add a the required CSS and a loading message to our `index.html`.
+Let’s add the required CSS and a loading message to our `index.html`.
 To increase performance, I am also adding all our CSS (that is CSS contained inside `App.css` and `index.css`) in our `index.html` file.

 ```html
 <!DOCTYPE html>